These nature crowns will make you squeal with delight.

 14. Stick crown.
 Sticks are readily available and that’s why making a stick crown is a great idea.
 No need to hunt very far for your materials.
 This particular crown reminds me a little of the Disney movie Frozen.
 I’m certain Kristoff would have worn one just like it.

 15. Feather Crown.
-This one I sewed together in a matter of minutes.
-I used some fur material and added a tiny bit of elastic to the back.
-Then, I sewed the feathers on by hand.
+This my child and I sewed together.
+We used some recycled fur material from an old toy and added a tiny bit of elastic to the back.
+Then, she sewed the feathers on by hand.
 Jaz looks so wild here.
 I love it.

 16. Paperbark crown.
 If you live in Australia and have some beautiful melaleuca (paperbark) trees where you live, grab some strips of bark off the ground.
 These paperbark crowns are simple and so easy to make with the kids.
 Haven’t my girls grown up?!